PuddletownDesign/Linux-Setups/01-local-development-server-with-virtualbox.md

 ### Running a deep port scan with nmap

-Nmap is one of those cool hacker tools that trinity used in that movie _The Matrix_.
+Nmap is one of those cool hacker tools that Trinity used in _The Matrix_.
 It runs a deep probe of the server from the outside revealing any open ports and information that can be extracted from them.

 On your **host** machine install `nmap`